Mike-mei/bashtop/README.md

 ## Description

-Resource monitor that shows usage and stats for processor, memory, disks, network and processes.
+Resource monitor that shows usage and stats for processor, memory, disks, network and processes. test

 ## Features